phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 251235
+#Total Number of Tweets: 787789
-#Number of Clinton Tweets: 228626
+#Number of Trump Tweets: 251669
-#Number of Sanders Tweets: 121684
+#Number of Clinton Tweets: 228906
-#Number of Rubio Tweets: 93919
+#Number of Sanders Tweets: 121805
-#Number of Carson Tweets: 48846
+#Number of Rubio Tweets: 94110
-#Number of Bush Tweets: 42320
+#Number of Carson Tweets: 48928
-#Total Number of Tweets:
+#Number of Bush Tweets: 42371
 ---
 ---